Pushya04/my-diabetes-app/README.md

 ├── diabetes.csv           # Dataset used for training and testing
 ├── app.py                 # Main Streamlit application
 ├── requirements.txt       # List of required Python packages
-└── .streamlit/
-    └── config.toml        # Optional: theme configuration for the app
 ```

 ---